 Using your WooCommerce store with Stripe

 If you are completely unfamiliar with WooCommerce or WordPress, you need to set up your own WordPress website.
-Select the hosting provider, get the domain name, and make basic configurations.
+Select the right eCommerce hosting provider, get the domain name, and make basic configurations.
 In general, the process is extremely easy and will not take much.

 1. Install the WooCommerce plugin